Just putting up and writing down all the consolidated best practices for HANA modelling that we witnessed for better performance.

 For mulit-dimensional purpose/OLAP scenarios – CUBE

-- Even attribute views/analytic view with calculated columns and measures/logic will be passed to calculation engine of HANA view.
+- Even attribute views/analytic view with calculated columns & measures/logic will be passed to calculation engine of HANA view.

-- If the design involves many joins of master data-dimensions with the measures (fact tables columns) use Star-join for the type.
-This has good performance rather than making joins at multiple nodes
+- If the design involves many joins of master data-dimensions with measures (fact tables columns) use Star-join for the type.
+This has better performance rather than making joins at multiple nodes

 - Setting the Cache invalidation period for views/models that doesn’t have frequent changes on underlying data will give you quicker results and hold the cached result for an hour or day